February 09, 2022 – Wednesday

-Sunflower Seed Butter (like peanut butter, but made from sunflower seeds, instead of peanuts!)
+Sunflower seed butter (like peanut butter, but made from sunflower seeds instead of peanuts)!
+So what’s the problem?

-Sunflowers are beautiful, and – in general – nuts and seeds are a great food choice… However, Sunflowers – like a few other plants -are especially good at sucking Lead up from the soil as they grow!
-This is something to consider when you are making a food choice for your family — and is especially important when choosing a food that might be consumed frequently – perhaps even daily – by your growing children.
+Sunflowers are beautiful, and — in general — nuts and seeds are a great food choice… However, Sunflowers — like a few other plants — are especially good at sucking Lead up from the soil as they grow!
+This is something to consider when you are making a food choice for your family — and is especially important when choosing a food that your growing children might consume frequently, perhaps even daily.

-Given these consideration (that many of our children eat nut and seed butters quite frequently, in large quantities, and that sunflower seeds can often test positive for high levels of Lead) we (The Rubin Family, in Portland!) have always limited how often – and how much – sunflower seeds (or sunflower seed butter) our children consume.
+Given these considerations (that many of our children eat nut and seed butters quite frequently, in large quantities, and that sunflower seeds can often test positive for high levels of Lead), we (the Rubin Family, in Portland!) have always limited how often — and how much — sunflower seeds (or sunflower seed butter) our children consume.

-More specific info on why our family (with Lead-poisoned children in the mix) avoids sunflower / safflower seed products (including sunflower oil)… (hint: because science!)
+More specific info on why our family (with Lead-poisoned children in the mix) avoids sunflower/ safflower seed products (including sunflower oil)… Hint: it’s because of science!

 Here’s an image from (and link to) the Wikipedia page on Phytoremediation:

-Here’s the interview from April of 2008 [one of my first television interviews as an activist – I was 6 months pregnant with Charlie in this interview].
+Here’s the interview from April of 2008 (one of my first television interviews as an activist — I was 6 months pregnant with Charlie in this video).
 Please watch the whole thing to hear the part about the sunflowers!

 How does this work?
 Why do sunflowers suck up Lead from the soil?
 Why is this a problem?